astrace/LensXAstrace-NatalChartApp/README.md

 ## Deployment

 ### Continuous Deployment
-Both the frontend and the image generatation code are deployed anytime there is a change made to their respective directories in the `production` branch.
+Both the frontend and the image generatation code are deployed any time there is a change made to their respective directories in the `production` branch.
 See:
 - [./.github/workflows/deploy-cdk-stack.yml](./.github/workflows/deploy-cdk-stack.yml)
 - [./.github/workflows/deploy-frontend-to-vercel.yml](./.github/workflows/deploy-frontend-to-vercel.yml)